Tag Archives: LGBTQ+

 Despite the gratuitous nudity and the overt sexual tones, the duo’s relationship is not solely physical, and the audience will undoubtedly come to care for both men the way that I did.

-This point is both a positive and a negative as the story beckons back to a day in the community’s history dripping with pain and loneliness and this comes across on film.
-The film is hardly a happy experience and quite rather the downer.
+This point is both positive and negative.
+The story beckons back to a day in the community’s history, dripping with pain and loneliness, which is evident in the film.

 The constant bickering and debate among the ACT UP group become tedious to watch as fight and clash after fight and clash resurface repeatedly.